lleevveell66/RelayRattler/README.md

 The 16-step pattern in Mode 2 is a very simple one that will trigger the relays one-at-a-time, up then back down the array, ending on an "all on".
 The 16-step pattern in Mode 3 was an attempt to get a "boom-tiss-snap-tiss" pattern, accented on the first step, by triggering different patterns of multiple relays at the same time.

 If you are using this inside of a Noise Box, you will probably want to mount the knob on top, then run proper power through a hole in the back.
-I have only yet draped them in and have gotten really great sounds out of this.
+I have only yet draped them in on a breadboard and have gotten really great sounds out of this.
 Here is the first "song" I made using it as a ryhtmic backing to a dark, ambient minimal work: https://www.youtube.com/watch?v=33oogY_21sU .
 It is that soft "clockworks" sound you hear throughout most of that song.
+I can imagine they are only going to get better as I get this properly built on some PCB and mount them upside down so that all the relays are touching the bottom of the box, directly.

 ### Other Ideas: